zhang1229311553/learlab.github.io/_members/wes.md

 #   twitter: uptonogoode
 ---

+{% comment %}
-# Upton is a good dog.
+Upton is a good dog.
-# He studied at the University of Good Dogs.
+He studied at the University of Good Dogs.
-# He likes pets, walkies, and treats.
+He likes pets, walkies, and treats.
+{% endcomment %}